 Sporting Apparel – Nike, Adidas, Under Armour

 The dominant sporting brands in the world are Nike and Adidas with Under Armour coming up fast.
-The reality is Nike is a pretty dominant in the main sport apparel lines (outerwear, shoes, athletic training), so if they could build a platform where you customize the shoes, track pants, and hoodies, they could own the sports ecosystem/OS.
+The reality is Nike is pretty dominant in the main sport apparel lines (outerwear, shoes, athletic training), so if they could build a platform where you customize the shoes, track pants, and hoodies, they could own the sports ecosystem/OS.

 Luxury – Louis Vuitton, Saks, Nordstrom, Apple

 The luxury space is built on exclusivity, brands, and aspirational tastes.
 It’s more niche oriented so it’s difficult for a niche brand to own the luxury ecosystem.
-The players that could potentially have a chance are Louis Vuitton umbrella which owns tens of hundreds of luxury brands, along with traditional retailers such as Saks or Nordstrom.
+The players that could potentially have a chance are the Louis Vuitton umbrella which owns tens of hundreds of luxury brands, along with traditional retailers such as Saks or Nordstrom.
 Nordstrom is interesting in that they are the most advanced in terms of building an OS.
 A significant portion of their sales is coming from online.
 The one potential player that could stake a claim to the luxury OS is Apple.
 Apple in itself is a luxury brand, selling devices that cater to a upper-income/high-income demographic.
 They’ve convinced people that paying $1000 for a phone is a good thing.
 Their ecosystem is well entrenched and has a very loyal following.
 Apple hasn’t made full inroad to selling goods beyond phones, watches, and computers, but it wouldn’t be hard because the components of their OS and their constiituents are right there in front of them.

 Like the clothing pillar, it’s hard to see one dominant brand owning the ecosystem on how we move around on a local basis as government has traditionally been the default owner of the local OS, even if players like Uber and Lyft are in the game.
 What’s more interesting is inter-city and world travel and Galloway took a bit of deep dive into a potential travel OS through the lense of Uber.
 From a travel perspective, there are several companies that have built very durable ecosystems in their area of specialization.
 As Galloway alludes to, there may need to be some hooking up with some of these ecosystems to create that dominant OS.
 Uber and to an extent Lyft have built a platform for local transportation.
-Expedia, Priceline, and to an extent Google via Google Flights have platforms in the planes, trains and automobile booking side.
-Then there is the experiential side of travel, where again Expedia, Priceline, as well as Trip Advisor, Air BnB, and Facebook/Instagram have become go-to platforms.
-There could be a very lucrative opportunity for some of these companies throught aquiistion to position themselves as the OS of travel.
+Expedia, Booking Holdings, and to an extent Google via Google Flights have platforms in the planes, trains and automobile booking side.
+Then there is the experiential side of travel, where again Expedia, Booking Holdings, as well as Trip Advisor, Air BnB, and Facebook/Instagram have become go-to platforms.
+There could be a very lucrative opportunity for some of these companies through aquiistion to position themselves as the OS of travel.

 Potential Candidates: Zillow, Google

 Real estate has been always about data and location and this information has traditionally been concentrated at the real estate agent level.
 You had to go through an agent to buy or sell a home.
 That is no longer the case.
 In the US, companies like Zillow have capitalized on this and have become a player in the real estate ecosystem.
 In Canada the agent brokers continue to have a grasp on real estate information but that appears to be changing fast.
 So while the data is becoming more accessible, the OS is still in its infancy.
-One company that shake that pretty fast is Google.
+One company that can shake that pretty fast is Google.
 They have the OS and they have the location technology via GPS.
 If they get the data, then look out.
 Google could easily become the OS for Real Estate.